Tashaun33/Enigma-Excursions/jupyter_notebooks/README.md

 4. Travel Time and Ticket Price Relationship o	H₀: There is no relationship between travel time and ticket price. o	H₁: Ticket price increases with travel time.
-5. Triptype and Return Trip Hypothesis o	H₀: Triptype is independent of return trip selection. o	H₁: Triptype and return trip selection are dependent (e.g., leisure travelers more likely to book returns).
-6. Regional Demographics Hypothesis o	H₀: The age distribution of travelers is the same across all regions. o	H₁: The age distribution of travelers varies by region.

 ---
 # **Data management section**